 The caravan field amenity building, for the use of all visitors to the Park, is located opposite the Park office.
 Showers and toilets are to the left of the entrance and to the right is the amenity room, with underfloor heating, which includes a laundrette, dishwash, information/rest room, kitchen area, playpen for small children and computer for internet access.

-A separate block with unisex toilets, wet suit wash, emergency telephone, and grey and chemical waste cubicles is immediately opposite the amenity building next to the wardens van (caravan 40).
+A separate block with unisex toilets, wetsuit wash, emergency telephone, and grey and chemical waste cubicles is immediately opposite the amenity building next to the warden’s lodge.
 Outside are the motorhome drive over grey and chemical waste.

 Two large washing machines are coin operated, £3.00 per wash.
 One of the washing machines can be utilized just for a rinse/spin cycle, £1.00.
 There are two tumble dryers, and a full wash would cost about £1.00 to £1.20 to dry.
 We provide laundry baskets, an ironing board and coin operated iron.
 There is a double sink for hand washing and an outside drying area.